AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 * Imbalanced datasets
 * Classification metrices - Confusion matrix, Decision Threshold, Precision/Recall, F1-score, Area Under ROC curve, etc.
 * Application of the above tools and concepts to build a prediction model using Election Dataset by [ANES](https://electionstudies.org/)
+* Publishing independent projects and sharing work using Github Pages and Kaggle

 #### Session 4:
 * Building the intuition of the training process of neural networks using the cost function and gradient descent algorithm in linear and logistic regression.